fingon/lixie/README.md

     - As an option, could also parallelize it?

 - Rethink how rules are stored; just big json file can get bit unwieldy?

-- summary log rules page

-  - show by e.g. source, and some nice statistics about hits?

 ## Robustness